LeafCommunity/Eventful/README.md

 ### Versions

-Since we use JitPack to distribute this library, the versions available are the same as the "tags" found on the [releases page](https://github.com/LeafCommunity/Eventful/releases) of this repository.
+Since we use JitPack to distribute this library, the versions available are the same as the `tags` found on the **releases page** of this repository.

 ### Shading

-When shading this library, please remember to **relocate** the packages so other projects may also use it without conflict.
+If you intend to shade this library, please consider **relocating** the packages to avoid potential conflicts with other projects.
 This library also utilizes nullness annotations, which may be undesirable in a shaded uber-jar.
 They can safely be excluded, and you are encouraged to do so.